bomberstudios/fireworks/README.markdown

 - **Reflection**  (No shortcut)

   It creates a "wet floor" reflection of the currently selected object(s).
 The command asks for the reflection's height.

+- **Repeat Horizontal**  (No shortcut)

+  Repeats the currently selected object(s) horizontally.
+It asks for the number of copies and the distance between them.

+- **Repeat Vertical**  (No shortcut)

+  Repeats the currently selected object(s) vertically.
+It asks for the number of copies and the distance between them.

 ### Export